 Miss Hanley & Miss Hughes would like to say a HUGE well done to all of the children in:

-All of the children in these classes were in school on time everyday this week (Fri-Thurs).
+All of the children in this class were in school on time everyday this week (Fri-Fri).
+Absolutely fantastic .

 We are super proud of you all, keep it up!!!